BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 query records can be constructed by combining the vectore values across all attributes in the JSON object.

-A basic data query looks like this:
+A basic data query looks like this (sandbox server is the only current host supporting the api):

 > https://sandbox.birdscanada.org/api/....